 No shares or shareholders

-This type of company does not have shares or shareholders.
+This type of company structure does not have shares or shareholders.
 It has one or more members, known as ‘guarantors’, and one or more directors.
 Guarantors and directors can be the same people or different people.
 The personal liability of guarantors is limited to the sum of the guarantee that each agrees to pay, which is typically just £1.

 No profit distribution